 If you want to put yourself forward to be made redundant, you can either offer yourself independently or put your name forward when your employer asks for volunteers.

 Ideally you would apply for voluntary redundancy in writing and follow the necessary procedures or policies in place at your employer.
+Your employer can refuse to give you voluntary redundancy if they really want to hold on to you.

 The same rights against discrimination apply to voluntary redundancy as they do to regular redundancy: If you feel like you were stopped or denied voluntary redundancy because of a protected characteristic the it could be classed as discrimination.